SBit-Project/sbit.dev/docs/Tools/SBit-JS.md

 npm install sbitjs
 ```

-SBitJS is a JavaScript library for developing DApp on the Sbit blockchain.
+JS is a JavaScript library for developing DApp on the Sbit blockchain.
 You can use this library to develop frontend UI that runs in the browser, as well as backend server scripts that run in NodeJS.

 The main classes are:

 Class | Description
 --------- | -----------
-SBitRPCRaw | Direct access to `sbitd`'s blockchain RPC service, using JSONRPC 1.0 calling convention.
+RPCRaw | Direct access to `sbitd`'s blockchain RPC service, using JSONRPC 1.0 calling convention.
-SBitRPC | Wrapper for `SBitRPCRaw`, to provide interface like JSONRPC 2.0.
+RPC | Wrapper for `RPCRaw`, to provide interface like JSONRPC 2.0.
 Contract | An abstraction for interacting with smart contracts.
 Handles [ABI encoding/decoding](https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI).

-SBitJS is developed using [TypeScript](https://www.typescriptlang.org/), and as such, comes with robust type definitions for all the APIs.
+JS is developed using [TypeScript](https://www.typescriptlang.org/), and as such, comes with robust type definitions for all the APIs.
 We recommend using [VSCode](https://code.visualstudio.com/) to take advantage of language support, such as type hinting and autocompletion.

 But you can also choose to use plain JavaScript and notepad if you prefer.

-This document is the reference for SBitJS API, and its basic uses.
-For a tutorial-style introduction to SBitJS, see: [SBitBook - SRC20 With SBitJS](https://github.com/SBit-Project/sbitbook/blob/master/part2/src20-js.md).
+This document is the reference for JS API, and its basic uses.
+For a tutorial-style introduction to JS, see: [Book - SRC20 With JS](https://github.com/SBit-Project/sbitbook/blob/master/part2/src20-js.md).

 ## Running Sbit RPC